mobile marketing strategy

 Let’s take some fictional goals, for example:

-3. Gain $700,000 revenue through your mobile website in the next 3 months.
+2. Acquire 10,000 new accounts through the mobile website in the next 3 months;

-I. Brand communication analysis
+I. Brand Communication Analysis

-• What is your Unique Selling Proposition (USP)
+• What is your Unique Selling Proposition (USP)?

 • What benefits do you give?